pyronome/documentation/docs/latest/en/docs/platform-user-profile.md

 | Enabled | This field indicates whether the access token is enabled or not.
 You cannot use disabled access tokens to access your platform assets. |
 | Title | This field specifies the title of the access token.<br><br>`Required` |

-You can press the **GENERATE TOKEN** button to add and display the access token.
+You can press the **"GENERATE TOKEN"** button to add and display the access token.